 You can use some additional flags to format your output differently.
 The -p flag tells the system uptime in an easily readable format.

-The w command is another handy but practical server command that displays all the users logged in a system and their activities.
+The w command is another handy but practical server command that displays all the users logged in to a system and their activities.
 Admins can use this command to see users and their processes alongside the load average.
-It also shows information regarding the remote hosts, login time, idle time, name of the tty, and so on.
+It also shows information regarding the remote hosts, login time, idle time, name of the tty, etc.

 # w # w --short # w --ip-addr